-This Summer, join the IAGC Wednesday mornings for professional development to meet the needs of advanced learners...
+This Summer, join the IAGC for professional development to meet the needs of advanced learners...

 Are you a teacher looking for summer professional development to help you meet the needs of Advanced Learners in your classroom?
 Are you new to gifted education?
-Find a comfortable summer spot and join the Illinois Association for Gifted Children for virtual classes focusing on six important topics in the field of gifted education.
+Find a comfortable summer spot and join the Illinois Association for Gifted Children for virtual classes focusing on three different topics in the field of gifted education.

 Professional Development Credit: Participants are eligible for one PD hour per session if sign in/sign out and evaluation requirements are met.